Yadu (legendary king)

 Yadu (यदु) is the founder of the Yadu dynasty in Hinduism.
 He is described to be the eldest son of King Yayati, and his queen, Devayani.
+He married five daughters of Nāga king.

 Legend

 According to a narrative found in the Mahabharata, and the Vishnu Purana, Yadu refused to exchange his years of youth with his father, Yayati, when the latter was cursed with senility by his father-in-law, Shukra.
 Thus, he was cursed by Yayati to have his progeny disinherited of the dominion.
-Due to this proclamation, Yadu was replaced by his step-brother, Puru, as the heir to the throne of the Chandravansha dynasty.
-Yadu founded his own cadet branch of the dynasty, called the Yaduvansha.
+Due to this proclamation, Yadu was replaced by his half-brother, Puru, as the heir to the throne of the Chandravamsha dynasty.
+Yadu founded his own cadet branch of the dynasty, called the Yaduvamsha.

 Descendants

 The Agni Purana states that Yadu's lineage was continued by his eldest son, Sahasrajit.
-Sahasrajit had three sons: Haihaya, Reṇuhaya, and Haya.
+Sahasrajit had three sons: Haihaya, Renuhaya, and Haya.

-A historical dynasty called the Haihayas claimed descent from Haihaya.
+A historical dynasty called the Traikutaka claimed descent from Haihaya.

-Several castes and communities in modern India, such as Ahir, Yadav, Yaduvanshi Aheer descent from Yadu.
+According to Historian T Padmaja, the Abhiras migrated to Tamil Nadu and established their kingdoms and some of the inscriptions there mentions their descendant from the Yadu lineage.